Sandstone Sauvignon Blanc 2021 Case

 W.O.
 Elgin

 Elgin Vintners, established in 2003, farms 45 hectares of vineyards in the cool-climate Elgin Valley.
-Our main cultivars are Pinot Noir, Chardonnay and Sauvignon Blanc.
-We also have Merlot and Syrah.
-We practise sustainability in business, vineyards, and our people.
-Our wines continually receive numerous high-profile globally-renowned accolades and outstanding reviews from reputable wine critics.
+Our main cultivars are Pinot Noir, Chardonnay and Sauvignon Blanc, though we also have Merlot and Syrah.
+We practise sustainability across our business, in the vineyards, and among our people.
+As a result, our wines consistently receive high-profile, globally renowned accolades and outstanding reviews from respected wine critics.
 Elgin Vintners crafts wines of exceptional poise, finesse, and elegance.

-We tuck growing shoots between the wires frequently.
-Suckering takes place twice during the growing season, in early November and January.
-This Sauvignon blanc vineyard has a huge canopy that ensures dappled sunlight in the bunch zones which ensures the preservation of all the grape-derived aroma precursors.
+We frequently tuck growing shoots between the wires.
+In addition, vineyard crews sucker twice during the growing season, in early November and January.
+As a result, this Sauvignon Blanc vineyard develops a large canopy that allows dappled sunlight into the bunch zones, preserving the grape-derived aroma precursors.
 Two clones 316 and 317 were used for this wine.

-Try lemon-herbed chicken, grilled fish with mango salsa, caprese salad (mozzarella, ripe heirloom tomatoes, extra virgin olive oil, and fresh basil), mushroom and goat cheese tart or seafood pasta.
+Enjoy it with lemon-herbed chicken, grilled fish with mango salsa, Caprese salad (mozzarella, ripe heirloom tomatoes, extra-virgin olive oil, and fresh basil), mushroom and goat’s cheese tart, or seafood pasta.

 Concours Mondial du Sauvignon: Gold award